How to Handle Self-Doubt in the Midst of Change

 Can’t Go Over It, Can’t Go Under It

-Let me tell you something kind of obvious, but just to be clear: there is no skipping Stage Two or Three, those pesky zones of incompetence.
+Let me tell you something kind of obvious, but just to be clear: there is no skipping Stage One or Two, those pesky zones of incompetence.

 The only way to build new skills or create new anything is to be a beginner and then make your way through the process of learning and development - and it takes the time it takes.